SSC PREVIOUS YEAR QUESTIONS

 d) pay quick buck

-Rest on
+8. Rest on one’s laurels

 a) to be unhappy